Aminocd/slate/source/index.html.md

 # Public Currency Holdings

 Public currency holdings are viewable by the public.
-Some of their details are only viewable to the user that owns them.
+Authorized endpoints are only accessible to the user that owns the publi currency holding and provides the full details of the holding.
+The public endpoints provide basic information about the public currency holding.

 ## Get a Public Currency Holding